 However, the Hadza honey consumption pales in comparison to that of the Efe foragers of the Ituri Forest in the Democratic Republic of the Congo who, during their “honey season” lasting from July to August, move deep into the forest in search of honey and larvae.
 During this time, they rely almost entirely on honey, brood, and pollen with families collecting together and the resulting honey making up roughly 80% of their calories at this time, with honey forming the largest component of their diet during the wet season.

-Looking further back some of the earliest recorded paintings and carvings on rock depict our ancestors in the act of honey gathering.
-Examples of such rock art dating from the Paleolithic can be found in many parts of the world ranging from figures smoking out hives filled with honeycomb to others climbing ladders to reach hives high in trees.
+Looking further back many prehistoric carvings on rock depict our ancestors in the act of honey gathering.
+Examples of such rock art can be found in many parts of the world ranging from figures smoking out hives filled with honeycomb to others climbing ladders to reach hives high in trees.
 While these works of art suggest honey was an important part of daily life in the Paleolithic we might expect that early hominins were raiding hives long before anyone thought to record their exploits.

 It also seems that our primate relatives also enjoy their share of the wild bees’ efforts.
 A variety of monkeys and ape are honey collectors when they have the opportunity.
 This includes Baboons and macaques gathering honey from stingless bees and orangutans using probes of vegetation to retrieve honey or smashing the hive open.
 Our closest relative the chimpanzee is known to collect honey with the aid of tools made from sticks at many different locations.
 If our primate cousins now are able to exploit honey as a food source, it seems unlikely that our early hominin ancestors would have been at least as capable.